Skip to site content

 Tips for Reducing Risk

-Safe medication practices in physician offices include many simple, low-cost system changes.
+Safe medication practices in medical offices include many simple, low-cost system changes.
 The key strategies include simplifying and standardizing your systems related to medications.
-Processes that are cumbersome and inconsistent often lead to increased risk and error.
+Inconsistent or cumbersome processes often lead to increased risk and error.

-• Provide patients with clear instructions about medications at the end of the visit by using a visit summary or other discharge summary.
+• Provide patients with clear medication instructions at the end of the visit by using a visit summary or other discharge summary.

 • Ensure tracking systems are in place so the patient is seen in follow-up and medication is appropriately monitored.

-• Document any informed consent discussions, particularly when prescribing a high-risk medication.
+• Document any informed consent discussion, particularly when prescribing a high risk medication.
 Determining which risks to discuss within the consent process should be based on the severity of the potential harm, the likelihood of occurrence, and the relevance to the patient.

 • Keep patient education materials available for medications and document their use in the chart.